 1. The use of TPWKIT’s to install the Tow-Pro Elite.

-(Note: if using a TPWKIT, it is not necessary to add this diode.
+(Note: if using a TPWKIT, it is not necessary to add this device.
 If it is required it will be already installed on the TPWKIT harness.)